EfresBR/G4iMGrinder/README.md

 ```

+###       G4-iM Grinder's quadruplex database
+800 new known-to-form and known-not-form-Quadruplex and i-Motif sequences have been added to the database (V1.5.8).
+Structure of database has been modified, in preparation for the release of an app that allows adding sequences to the database by  the public  (shinny app).

+###       G4-iM Grinder's Results
+The genomic results of humans and 49 other pathogenic species can be found through a [one drive link](https://1drv.ms/u/s!AvVGQg2rNIwDgSLY11SVpU3ysfVG?e=2mba6N)(as the file was to large to be hosted in github).
+Please report in the issue section if the link is broken.

+The 1.5 Gb .RAR compressed file hosts four RData images of the results.

 ###       Comments on G4-iM Grinder's Search Engine

 G4-iM Grinder locates all overlapping and nested results that fit the user-defined (or predefined if none were inserted) parameters.